ldtoolkit/conceptnet-lite/README.md

 Conceptnet-lite is a Python library for working with ConceptNet offline without the need for PostgreSQL.

+The library comes with Apache License 2.0, and is separate from ConceptNet itself.
+The ConceptNet is available under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, which also applies to the formatted database file that we provide.
+See [here](https://github.com/commonsense/conceptnet5/wiki/Copying-and-sharing-ConceptNet) for the list of conditions for using ConceptNet data.

+This is the official citation for ConceptNet if you use it in research:

+> Robyn Speer, Joshua Chin, and Catherine Havasi.
+2017.
+"ConceptNet 5.5: An Open Multilingual Graph of General Knowledge."
+In proceedings of AAAI 31.

-The basic usage is as follows.
+The basic usage of `conceptnet-lite` library is as follows.

 ## Loading the database object

 ConceptNet releases happen once a year.
-You can build your own database from an assertions file, but if there is a pre-built file it will be faster to just download that one.
+You can use `conceptnet-lite` to build your own database from the raw assertions file, but if there is a pre-built file it will be faster to just download that one.
 Here is the [compressed database file](todo) for ConceptNet 5.7 release.

 ```python
 import conceptnet_lite